Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

 Special thanks to:
 - [@Krystiano0306](https://github.com/Krystiano0306) - Newbie Modeller, helped at various model-related jobs
 - @Blacknight - Texture artist, created some textures for the mod's items
+- [@Kingcavespider1](https://github.com/kingcavespider1) - added a damage effect for the acid blocks
+- @Carver - A lot of great ideas for new content, *a lot*, also helped with sounds

 Proudly powered by Turbo Model Thingy (TMT):
 - Original author: [@GaryCXJk](https://github.com/GaryCXJk)